hiroyasuakada/StyleGAN2-PyTorch/README.md

 and then move back to `stylegan2-by-pytorch` folder by `cd ..` command.

-### 3. Convert the wegihts of Tensorflow to the ones of PyTorch
+### 3. Convert wegihts of Tensorflow to the ones of PyTorch

         python convert_weights.py